stormycloudes-art/RPL-315251020001-SheamaJafar/architecture/04-logical-view.md

 - Order Management
 - Payment Processing
 - Inventory Management
-- Reporting
+- Notification Management

 ## Module Relationships

-- Customers interact with the User Management module to log in.
+- Customers interact with the User Management module to register and log in.
-- Customers browse products through Product Management.
+- Customers browse and search products through the Product Management module.
-- Selected products are stored in the Shopping Cart.
+- Selected products are stored in the Shopping Cart before checkout.
-- Checkout creates an order in Order Management.
+- Checkout creates an order in the Order Management module.
-- Payment Processing verifies customer payments.
+- Payment Processing communicates with the Payment Gateway to process and verify customer payments.
-- Inventory Management updates product stock after successful purchases.
+- Inventory Management updates product stock after a successful order is created.
-- Reporting generates sales and transaction reports for administrators.
+- Notification Management sends order status updates and shipping notifications to customers.
+- Administrators manage products, process orders, update order status, and monitor inventory.